 Then there are the houses.
 Throughout history, artists have had an eye for picturesque (read ‘affordable’) property, often deftly combining studio space with domestic life.
 Whether one imagines Turner strolling along the seafront at Margate, or the febrile social life of the Sussex painters, or Constable’s modest beginnings in Dedham Vale – artists’ landscapes make a wonderful starting point for a beguiling tour.

-The Stour estuary is one of the most atmospheric places in England, with huge, empty marshes and golden reed beds threaded with water and rustling with wildfowl.
+The Stour estuary is one of the most atmospheric places in East England, with huge, empty marshes and golden reed beds threaded with water and rustling with wildfowl.
 Further upstream, the river forms the border between Essex and Suffolk where a wealthy 18th-century corn merchant called Golding Constable owned mills at Dedham and Flatford, and kept a ship at Mistley.

 There are many parts of England painted by JMW Turner.
 Beware, though, he was an arch-manipulator of views for artistic purposes (take the Fighting Temeraire, which, as London Blue Badge Guides will tell you, faces the wrong way on the Thames).

 Margate, on the shoulder of Kent, became important to him when he was sent there as a boy during his mother’s illness.
 The Turner Contemporary stands on the site of the boarding house owned by his long-term mistress, Sophia Booth.

 Stroll through the Old Town to capture a little of the atmosphere of the Georgian seaport that Turner knew.
 Look for the shell-like sculpture of Mrs Booth on the Harbour Arm where the steamer arrived from London, the wide expanse of the Main Sands and a blue plaque on his former school, Coleman’s.
 Drive to the Isle of Thanet, whose skies he loved and whose strikingly-ruined Reculver church appeared in sketches and paintings.